HANAH ONE vegetable curry

-- Then cut the green stems of the anise off and set aside to use for garnish and juicing (as pictured)
+- Then cut the green stems of the fennel off and set aside to use for garnish and juicing.

-- Cut the white bulb bottom off if brown and bruised as well as any other brown spots
+- Cut the white bulb off the fennel if brown and bruised, as well as any other brown spots.

-- Then slice into quarters from top to bottom, lay quarters on sides and cut one inch thick pieces, set aside alone
+- Then slice the fennel into quarters from top to bottom, lay quarters on sides and cut one inch thick pieces, set aside on their own.

 - Next, de-seed/stem pepper and cut into one inch squares.

-- Chop leaves into one inch thick strips.
+- Chop leaves of greens into one inch thick strips.
 Set greens aside on their own.

-- Finally, chop cilantro, stems and all, pluck a handful of anise leaves and set both aside for garnish
+- Finally, chop cilantro, stems and all, pluck a handful of fennel leaves and set both aside for garnish

 - Begin cooking!

-- Pour HANAH Vechur Ghee in a large, wide (preferably thick bottomed) saucepan with lid and heat over medium low heat.
-Once you can feel the heat with your hand held 2 inches away from the ghee, sprinkle all of the spice into it.
+- Pour HANAH Vechur Ghee or grapeseed oil in a large, wide (preferably thick bottomed) saucepan with lid and heat over medium low heat.
+Once you can feel the heat with your hand held 2 inches away from the ghee, sprinkle all of the spices into it.